Dean Liço

-Dean Liço (born 8 February 2000) is an Albanian football player who plays for Boluspor in TFF First League.
+Dean Liço (born 8 February 2000) is an Albanian football player who plays for Bandırmaspor in TFF First League.

 Club career

 On 22 September 2020, he signed a multi-year contract with Italian Serie B club Ascoli.
 He made his Serie B debut for Ascoli on 24 October 2020 in a game against Salernitana.
 He substituted Abdelhamid Sabiri at half-time.

 On 5 September 2021, he was loaned to Partizani Tirana.

 On 13 July 2022, he has been released by the club.